rhagarty/techxchange-instanton-lab/README.md

 This lab requires you start at least one terminal session, and start the Chrome browser.

+**JAKUB COMMENT: MIGHT BE WORTH LETTING THE USERS KNOW HERE THAT THEY ARE BEING PROVIDED WITH A NUMBER OF DIFFERENT SCRIPTS**

 ## Initial lab setup

 ### 1. Login as root